Autumn Deals & Coupon Codes for 2023

 Whether your machine displays an Error Code or you notice problems with water drainage, excessive vibrations, longer than usual cycle times, wet clothes after the final spin, or strange pauses in the wash cycle, you may have a clogged drain pump filter.
 You can easily avoid or rectify this problem by cleaning the filter regularly.

-To save on part wear and tear, always select the appropriate spin speed for the load you’re washing.
+Always select the appropriate spin speed for your washing load to save on part wear and tear.
 Higher speeds will mean drier clothes but may potentially shorten the machine’s lifespan.

 • The drain pump filter located behind a small door at the bottom/front of your front-loading washing machine should be cleaned every few weeks.
 The role of the filter is to trap hair, lint, bits of fabric and other debris.
 To ensure your machine drains dirty water quickly, you’ll need to remove the filter and clean off these particles.
 You may want to use gloves and rinse the filter in clear water before putting it back into the machine.